 Stanley Park holds great pride for locals.
 It is Downtown Vancouver’s green lung – sprawling a gigantic 4.049 km² and holding approximately half a million trees.
 Unsurprisingly, I found this an incredible place to visit to rejuvenate my mind and body.
 I recommend soaking in the stunning waterfront views (where you can wave hello to yachts and snow-capped mountains).

-As well as strolling through forest trials, parking up for a picnic, or exploring the world-famous Vancouver aquarium – full of sea otters, stingrays, jellyfish, penguins and more.
-Just remember your camera!
+As well as strolling through forest trials, parking up for a picnic or exploring the world-famous Vancouver aquarium – full of sea otters, stingrays, jellyfish, penguins and more.
+You must also embark on a blissful stroll, cycle or run around the seawall that hugs Stanley Park.
+This is 10 kilometres you will always remember.

 Check out the Capilano Suspension Bridge